 A Baseline Measurement is needed to determine the exact starting point for each project contract primary (Y) and secondary metrics (y's).
 These are usually referred to as the "Before" measurement.
 The final project measurement is called the "After" measurement.

-The primary metric of interest (to improve) is the output, Y. In order to determine the progress of the team the baseline performance needs to be determined.
+The primary metric of interest (to improve) is the output, Y. The baseline measurement (or beginning performance) is necessary to determine the progress of the team.
 Going through his process from the most recent data collection and sampling may generate a value different from that shown originally on the project contract .

 At this point, if the difference is significant, the Champion, Sponsor, and management may need to revise the contract and the financials.

 A characteristic / opportunity / feature that is non conforming.
 Each unit or piece being appraised may have multiple defects.